 Emerald Ash Borer

-The Emerald ash borer (EAB) was recently found in North Andover, Massachusetts, less than 30 miles from the City of Cambridge.
+The Emerald ash borer (EAB) was recently found in Boston, Massachusetts, adjacent to the City of Cambridge.
 Experts in the field of arboriculture believe that EAB could arrive in the City of Cambridge any time now, and in fact, it may already be present.
 EAB is a particular concern because of the speed at which it kills Ash trees, generally within 1-3 years.
 As a species, standing dead ash present high risk to public safety due to how quickly branches will fail.
 As of March 3, 2014, there are currently 883 City-maintained ash trees, representing 4.6% of overall City maintained canopy.
 The Department of Public Works has been following the issue for some time.
 The good news is that healthy Ash trees can be protected from EAB through proactive treatment.

 What is the Emerald ash borer?

 Emerald Ash Borer (EAB) is an exotic beetle that was discovered in southeastern Michigan near Detroit in the summer of 2002.
 The adult beetles nibble on ash foliage but cause little damage.
 The larvae (the immature stage) feed on the inner bark of ash trees, disrupting the tree's ability to transport water and nutrients.
 Emerald ash borer probably arrived in the United States on solid wood packing material carried in cargo ships or airplanes originating in its native Asia.
 Emerald ash borer can be found in approximately 21 states around the country, including Massachusetts.
 Since its discovery, the EAB has killed tens of millions of ash trees and regulatory agencies and the USDA to enforce quarantines and fines to prevent potentially infested ash trees, logs or hardwood firewood from moving out of areas where EAB occurs.

 How can it be treated?